vistorian/vistorian.github.io/networknarratives/userinterface.md

 * selecting a node (e.g., [Ego-network](tours@ego-network-exporation)), or
 * selecting a set of nodes, i.e., a subgraph (e.g., [Subgraph Exploration](tours/subgraph-exploration))

-To select nodes, click a node or draw a lasso around a set of nodes in the [visualization view](#slide-view-visualizations-and-captions).
+To select nodes, click a node or draw a lasso around a set of nodes in the [visualization view](#slide-view-visualization-and-captions).

 ### Tour overview and bookmarks.

-Clicking a slide inside the tour overview
+The tour overview shows the tours sections and slides as a tree, as in a file browser.
+Sections group slides of similar content and help structure a tour.
+You can click each slide in the tour to directly jump to that slide or use the [navigation bar](#navigation-bar) to naviate through the slides in their linear sequence.

+A plus sign besides a tour indicated a _de-tour_, inserting similar slides to learn more about the fact shown at the respective slides (see also [Navigation Bar](#navigation-bar)).
+Newly inserted slides are addedd to your overview.

+If you click on the **Bookmarks tab**, you see a list of all [bookmarked slides](#slide-view-visualization-and-captions).

 ### Editing tours

+You can edit tours, by adding and removing individual slides a well as filtering slides about specific facts you are most interested in, e.g.,
+* geograpgy
+* statistics
+* weight
+* density
+* connectivity
+* outliers
+* node-neighbors
+* overview